Highway authority

 A highway authority is a government organization responsible for public roads.

 India

 The National Highways Authority of India is the national authority for the management of a network of over 60,000 km of national highways in India.
 The Authority is a part of the Ministry of Shipping, Road Transport and Highways.

 Malaysia

 Lembaga Lebuhraya Malaysia (LLM) or Malaysian Highway Authority is a government agency under the Malaysian Ministry of Works.
 The agency was founded in 1980 to build the North-South Expressway, but now the main function of Malaysian Highway Authority is to monitor the works and administration of expressways in Malaysia as subject to Federal Roads Act (Private Managements) 1984.

 Pakistan

 The National Highway Authority is responsible for building and maintaining highways and motorways in Pakistan.

+Puntland

+The Puntland Highway Authority is a government body, established by law no. 18, in the year 2000, in charge of road transportation and infrastructure and responsible for maintaining and developing the road network throughout in the autonomous state of Puntland.

 United Kingdom

 In the United Kingdom a highway authority is an organisation that is responsible for the maintenance of public roads.
 The current role of a highway authority is defined in the Highways Act 1980 and the role is held by a large number of different groups.